 Free

-Celebrate the 12th Annual Chinese New Year in the Desert at the Grand Canal Shoppes inside The Venetian and The Palazzo Las Vegas.
-Kick-off the Year of the Rabbit with 4 days celebrations starting Thursday, January 26, 2023.
+Celebrate the 13th Annual Chinese New Year in the Desert at the Grand Canal Shoppes inside The Venetian and The Palazzo Las Vegas.
+Kick-off the Year of the Dragon with 4 days celebrations starting Thursday, February 15, 2024.
 Below are the schedule of events.

 “Dotting of the lions’ eyes” ritual and traditional dance performances.

-Celebrate the Lunar New Year at Resorts World Las Vegas from January 20 - 28, with special Lunar New Year menus and cocktails at signature restaurants like Genting Palace, FUHU and Allē Lounge on 66.
+Celebrate the Lunar New Year at Resorts World Las Vegas from February 10 - 24, with special Lunar New Year menus and cocktails at signature restaurants like Genting Palace, FUHU, Lady M and Allē Lounge on 66.
 Stop by the money tree blossoming at The District.
-On Sunday, January 22 at 5:30 p.m., join in at the South Valet for the Lion and Dragon dance through the casino floor
+On Saturday, February 10, at 6:00 PM, join in at the Plaza Entrance for the Lion and Dragon dance through the casino floor

 Location: The South Valet